eshan-sud/Banking_Management_System/README.md

 - Open the command prompt in the file explorer where the files are stored

-- Excecute the following statements in the command prompt to start ypur program
+- Excecute the following statements in the command prompt to start your program

       javac -d . *.java
       java JavaBankManagementSystem.Start